 - Providing a way to map learning outcomes to units, and ways to see what students are currently working on, where they have already traveled, and what outcomes they have covered (or not)

 - Assessing learning formatively based on observation and discussion, with aspects of summative assessment based on student submitted work and other evidence.

 In this way, we can provide more choice, more personalised pathways and more motivation for students to learn.
-Students spend less time sitting and listening to me (even though I already try and do the minimum of this given the current model), and more time working hands on in ways they enjoy.
+Students spend less time sitting and listening to the teacher, and more time working hands on in ways they enjoy.

-By asking students to cover a range of outcomes, we can still help them cover broad swathes of content, but this need not be a focus: if we can free ourselves of the delusion that kids currently cover everything (which they don’t, in a meaningful way), then we can be comfortable with something less regimented and assembly line.
+By asking students to cover a range of outcomes, we can still help them cover broad swathes of content, but this need not be a focus (and for me it no longer is).
+If we can free ourselves of the delusions that kids currently cover everything (which they don’t, in any meaningful way) and that we can meaningfully measure learning (which we can’t, in any meaningful way), then we can be comfortable with something less regimented and less like an assembly line.
 Do all students really need the exact same experience?
 No.

-Free learning, as a model, affords us a chance to set the classroom up for success by throwing out much baggage brought along from industrial, conformity-driven, pre-ICT education.
+Free learning, as a model, affords us a chance to set the classroom up for success by throwing out baggage brought along from industrial, conformity-driven, pre-Internet education.
 It represents the use of technology to finally revolutionise classroom practice.

 Have A Go

 As a teacher, you can experience Free Learning as a professional development tool using GorillaPD, which gives you roughly the experience of a student.
 This is a free-to-the-public installation of Gibbon, with Free Learning installed on it, and a growing range of units to help teachers become better at what they do.